 As usual, traveling during big public holidays may be fun but expect higher prices for accommodation.
 Hotels often inflate rates for the increased demand, particularly during Lunar New Year.

 The Weather in Singapore

 Many first-time travelers to Singapore are surprised to see so much green space and the abundance of walking trails.
-They were expecting a futuristic city where all greenery has been replaced by soulless concrete and moving sidewalks.
+They were expecting a futuristic city where soulless concrete and moving sidewalks have replaced all greenery.
 But the island stays green for a reason: Singapore gets a lot of thundershowers.
 Unlike the rest of Southeast Asia where there is little to no rain during peak dry season, unexpected showers pop up often in Singapore.
 Fortunately, they usually don't last long, and the sun returns to raise humidity.

 What to Do When It Rains in Singapore?